List of former territorial authorities in New Zealand: 1989 reform of local government

 By 1986, the number of territorial authorities and single-purpose authorities had grown to more than 850.
 In 1989 there was a major reform of local government in New Zealand.
 The numerous borough and county councils were amalgamated into larger districts, while the number of cities was reduced.

 The lists above should include all local authorities that existed prior to 1989.

 Post-1989 local government reform

 Regions

 13 regional councils were established through the passing of the Local Government Act 1987.
 Nelson-Marlborough Regional Council was disestablished in 1992, when its functions went to the unitary authorities Nelson, Tasman, and Marlborough.

 Auckland Regional Council was subsumed into the Auckland Council on 1 November 2010.

-City councils

-Many of the city councils resulting from the 1989 reforms continue in operation.
-Seven territorial authorities (Auckland City Council, Manukau City Council, Waitakere City Council, North Shore City Council, Papakura District Council, Rodney District Council and Franklin District Council) were amalgamated into the Auckland Council in 2010.

 District councils

 Most of the districts resulting from the 1989 reforms continue in operation.
 Banks Peninsula District is an exception; it was merged into Christchurch City Council in 2006.